Free Kitchen Hacks eBook

 Spinach Mushroom Pasta Tips and Tricks

-How to Prep Mushrooms for Pasta
+How I Prep My Vegetables for Pasta

-When you are ready to use them, the best way to clean your mushrooms is by using a kitchen towel or clean hands to simply wipe any dirt off of them.
+The best way to clean your mushrooms is by using a kitchen towel or clean hands to simply wipe any dirt off of them.

 Rinsing mushrooms can actually cause them to get a little slimy, and that sliminess can remain even after cooking them!